Starter Guide to Requirements Management

 If the saved file contains any images they will be placed as PNG files in a directory named as the file without the extension and with suffix “_files”.
 Please do not use spaces in the file name to avoid problems when importing the file to ReqView.

-You can see the result in file SSS-DID.htm .
+You can download the file SSS-DID.htm with the result.

 3. Import HTML File to ReqView: